megabyte0x/megabyte0x/README.md

 ---

-- Design and Built the Back-end maintaining 3 different roles.
+- Designed and Built the Back-end, maintaining 3 different roles.
 - Developed more than 10 UI pages.
 - Integrated the front-end and back-end